platformsh/platformsh-docs/docs/src/overview/philosophy.md

 the `post-deploy` hook only runs once your application container accepts requests.
 So you can use it to run updates such as content imports or cache warmups that can be executed simultaneously with normal traffic.

-Note that if you're using [Gatsby with a headless backend](../guides/gatsby/headless/_index.md), you need a `post-deploy` hook to successfully build and deploy your app.

 During a redeploy, the `post-deploy` hook is the only hook that is run.